 We’ve used and reviewed a bunch of different German language apps at this point, and my favorite by far is Rocket German.
 It has everything I want, including audio lessons, interactive drills, and grammar coverage.
 It’s been highly effective.

-German language apps range in price from just $4/month to as much as $200+/month (yes, you read that correctly).
+German language apps range in price from about $6/month to hundreds of dollars.
 The best apps we have used all seem to cost about $8-$20 per month.

 Yes, German apps do work.
-Obviously, apps alone won’t take you from newbie to totally fluent, but they are a really easy and cost effective way to get you to a conversational, intermediate level of fluency.
+Obviously, apps alone won’t take you from newbie to totally fluent, but they are a really easy and affordable way to get you to a conversational, intermediate level of fluency.

 Your approach to learning German is going to 100% determine how long it takes.
 If you immerse yourself in German, you can start conversing in as little as a month.
 More typically though, if you are doing lessons yourself at home, expect about 6-12 months to intermediate fluency.